 You might.
 If you’re sending more than $10,000, you may need to file:

 - Form 8300.
 Currency transaction reports need to be filed for all transfers over $10,000.
 Usually the bank or transfer company will handle this, but if you’re sending money for business purposes you may also need to file.

 - Form 114.
 If you have a foreign bank account that’s held over $10,000 at any point in the past year, you’ll need to file.

 - Form 709.
 If you’ve transferred $15,000 or more in the last year intended as a gift, you’ll need to file.

 By law, banks report all cash transactions that exceed $10,000 — and any transaction of any amount that alerts their suspicions.
 Independent money transfer businesses are sometimes required to report amounts as low as $1,000, depending on the circumstances.
 Sending a lot of money out of the country?
 Know what the IRS expects of you.

-Must read: How much can I send?
+Must read: How much money can I send to the Philippines?

 You can send as much money as you want to the Philippines.

 While there is not a legal cap, some transfer providers will set their own limits.
 If you plan to initiate a large transfer, XE doesn’t have a maximum transfer limit.

 How will my recipient in the Philippines get the money?